asavchenko/put.pixel/dev/png.reader/readme.txt

 Sounds a bit confusing so let's illustrate it:

     Suppose we have the following data:
-        ABAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+        BAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

-A lot's of letters A. We can compress them using LZ77 algorithm.
+Dozens of letters A. We can compress them using LZ77 algorithm.
 The compressed data will look like this:
-    AB<65, 1>
+    AB<101, 1>
-    where 65 is the length of the sequence and 1 is the distance to the previous occurrence of the sequence.
+    where 101 is the length of the sequence and 1 is the distance to the previous occurrence of the sequence.
-    A is the byte that is repeated 65 times.
+    A is the byte that is repeated 101 times.

-AB651 is much shorter than the original data.
+AB1011 is much shorter than the original data.
 Ok if the idea in general more or less is clear, there are some problems with it.
-How do we know that 65 means the length of the sequence and 1 is the distance to the previous occurrence?
+How do we know that 101 means the length of the sequence and 1 is the distance to the previous occurrence?
 How to distinguish between the length of the sequence and the distance to the previous occurrence and the actual data?
 Good question!
 We need a map, or it's called alphabet in the LZ77 algorithm.